lalithyag45/LEVTN-CC-Dataset/README.md

 ## Downloading the Dataset

-You can download the dataset using the following link: [https://drive.google.com/file/d/1li4onL3SVfj3SlnOrkM4CNjxEfcxbwGJ/view?usp=sharing]
+You can download the dataset using the following link:[Downlink](https://drive.google.com/file/d/1li4onL3SVfj3SlnOrkM4CNjxEfcxbwGJ/view?usp=sharing)

 ## Usage